How Much Does It Cost to Build a House in Belgium?

 → somewhere between ± 578,000 and 600,000 euros, depending on the exact land price and the choices you make.

 That explains why the answer to how much does it cost to build a house so often heads towards half a million euros or more in practice for a detached new-build, especially in pricier areas.
+New-build homes in Belgium broadly range from around 250,000 to 650,000 euros all-in once the land is included, with the wide spread driven primarily by location, size and finish level.

 The main cost drivers